open-source-tabletop/openfire-gm-halo/README.md

-# openfire-gm-halo
+# Halo Firefight

-A Halo skirmish wargame using the Open Fire system
+A Halo skirmish wargame using the Open Fire system.
+Find out more at https://github.com/open-source-tabletop/openfire

 ## Module Rules